 Through a credit card

 This is my experience using the points system and is not a recommendation of any financial product.
 There are other credit cards which can earn you travel points including IHG credit card, Tesco Credit Cards (by exchanging Clubcard points for avios, hotel stays and more) & Virgin Atlantic credit card.
-If you email for a referral to an American Express card upon you being accepted I will receive points, this varies between 9,000 – 18,000 depending on the card I refer you from.
-I will inform you of the correct amount when you get in contact for a link.
+If use my link for a referral to an American Express card upon you being accepted I will receive points, this varies between 9,000 – 18,000 depending on the card I refer you from.
+For a referral follow this link – https://pointsuncovered.com/amex-referral-link-uk/

 The main way I collect travel points is through American Express credit cards.
 Each card has different earning rates for travel points (and different ‘currency’.)
 You can earn points on your everyday spend even after meeting a spend target.
 I found this to be one of the easiest ways to collect points, especially if you are able to meet the sign up spend targets for whichever card you apply!
 I currently have the following cards from American Express.